 Both.
 The psychology department provides training in the scientist - practitioner model, which involves the integration of research and practice.
 The program extensively trains in both research and practice, with significant emphasis on competencies in both areas.
 Graduate students receive rigorous training in research methodology, design, and statistical analysis through coursework and completion of thesis and dissertation research under the guidance of faculty mentors.

 Students are encouraged and supported in their efforts to contribute to research dissemination through publication and presentation.
 Clinical training is also strongly emphasized.
 PhD students are required to complete at least 1600 hours of clinical training through their practicum placements, with opportunities to pursue additional clinical training hours beyond this minimum.
 Additionally, classes and research often include substantial clinical components: many students' thesis and dissertation projects involve intervention and/or assessment, and several classes (e.g., Behavioral Assessment, Intellectual Assessment, CBT, Psychopathology) emphasize clinical skills and competencies.
 In addition, most of the faculty are licensed psychologists, and many faculty members actively engage in clinical practice.
 The program prepares graduates to successfully pursue licensure as clinical psychologists.

 Some Master's students have also obtained clinical experience through involvement in clinically- relevant research.

 Would contacting you help, or demonstrate my interest in the program?

-If you have specific questions that can be addressed pertaining to your interest in her research or the program, you are welcome to email Professor Geller or Professor Spiers.
+You are welcome to email Professor Geller if you have specific questions pertaining to your interest in her research or the program.
 We receive many emails during the application season, but will try to respond to your questions in a timely manner.
-However, please know that it is not necessary to contact Professor Geller or Professor Spiers prior to applying for the lab if you do not have specific questions that you wish to discuss.
+However, please know that it is not necessary to contact Professor Geller prior to applying for the lab if you do not have specific questions that you wish to discuss.

 What can you tell me about applying to the MS Program?